-How to Prepare for Writing a Book: 4 Steps
+How to Prepare for Writing a Book: 4 Simple Steps You Can Do Now

-You’ve been thinking about it for months, promising yourself that when it arrives you are finally going to knuckle down and get it done.
-You’ve been telling yourself all you need is the extra push; you just need a deadline because you work best under pressure.
-You need a race, something that will help you compete against yourself.
-You’ve decided to finally write your book.
-But you’re not sure how to prepare for writing a book.
+You’ve been thinking about it for months, promising yourself that when it arrives you are finally going to knuckle down and write your manuscript.
+Then you realize, you have no idea how to prepare to write a book.

-The starting line is almost here.
-This month, over a hundred writers will start writing their books.
-They’ve committed to 100 days of writing, and on January 29, they’ll hold their finished books in their hands.
+It doesn’t matter if you visit your favorite coffee shop or have the best book ideas in the world, if you don’t figure out your ideal writing process, it’s unlikely that you’ll actually finish your entire book.

+If you want to be a successful writer, start your book writing process by evaluating your creative process and when and how you produce the best work.

-Here’s the good news: you don’t have to just jump into it feet first.
-There are things you can start doing right now to set yourself up for success.
+This may seem overwhelming.
+Here’s the good news: You don’t have to just jump into it feet first.

+There are things you can start doing right now to set yourself up for a solid writing routine and good actual writing that will do your rough draft (or final draft) justice.

+And if you’re looking for an awesome program that can help you stay accountable to your clocking words in your manuscript, join us for the 100 Day Book program!

-How to Prepare for Writing a Book: 4 Steps
+How to Prepare for Writing a Book: 4 Steps to Get You to the Finish Line

 It’s near impossible to walk up to the start line of a marathon and run the race successfully.
 Doing something that difficult takes preparation.

 Writing a novel in a hundred days is like running a marathon.
 If you want to do it successfully and not completely destroy yourself, you need to prepare for it.

 Wondering how to prepare for writing a book?
 Here are four things you can do to get yourself ready for writing your novel:

 1. Think Through Your Beginning, Middle, and End

 I know many of us hate the idea of plotting out our books before we start writing.
 We like being free to go wherever the Muse takes us.
+We don’t want to spend a period of time on a mind map or chapter outline.

-At the same time, if we are giving ourselves a hard deadline, we need to know how much distance we have to cover by that date.
-Understanding the direction and basic plot of our novel is a must before we start trying to write it in a month.
+If we give ourselves a hard deadline, we need to know how much distance we have to cover by that date.
+Understanding the direction and basic plot of our novel is a MUST before we start trying to write it in a tight time period.

 Take some time think through your book.
 You don’t need to outline it in detail or use a special formula.
 You just need to get the basic ideas down.

-How does your book start?
-What is the problem the characters have to solve?
-What happens next?
-How will things escalate?
-How will they end?
+- What is the problem the characters have to solve?

 Having a basic outline in your head will help give some direction to your writing so you can hit your deadline.